What is the main source of law authorising this entity form?

 Main documents required

-Company’s name certificate issued by the Companies Registry (Conservatória de Registo Comercial); Articles of Association.
+- Company's name certificate issued by the Companies Registry (Conservatória do Registo Comercial);

-Documents for the registration of corporate bodies’ members and ultimate beneficiary
+- Documents for the registration of corporate bodies' members, notably the declaration of acceptance of appointment of each member of the Board of Directors, and ultimate beneficiary owner identification..

 Involvement of notary, company register, governmental authorities

-The Incorporation agreement is signed by the founder shareholders whose signatures shall be certified by a notary or lawyer and all incorporation documents filed with the Commercial Registry (Registo Comercial) for due registration as well as before Tax Department and Social Security Office (Autoridade Tributária e Aduaneira e Segurança Social).
+The Incorporation agreement is signed by the founding shareholders whose signatures must be certified by a notary or lawyer and all incorporation documents filed with the Commercial Registry (Registo Comercial) for due registration and with the Tax Department and Social Security Office (Autoridade Tributária e Aduaneira e Segurança Social).

 Timing (estimate)